 The 2.7 km parade’s route will “symbolically link the old and the new,” departing from the former west end LGBTQ+ sector to arrive at the very heart of the new Gay Village.
 The parade will begin at Metcalfe Street and end on Alexandre-DeSève Street.
 This year, the parade’s theme will highlight the color violet, which “evokes dreams, gentleness and peace.”
 The festival invites all participants to wear this color and interpret its meaning in a fun, creative and original way.

 Don’t forget to celebrate Community Day on Saturday, August 17th from 11am – 5pm on Sainte-Catherine Street in the heart of the Village.
 Community Day draws over 90,000 visitors and is the perfect opportunity to meet local LGBTQ+ communities, promote your services and recruit allies.
+New to the city?
+Stay in one of our favorite Airbnbs in the Village and check out our favorite things to do in Montréal.

 Taipei Pride 2019: